A minimalist logo with a black outline of a plant inside a gray circle, and black text that reads 'Eleanor Stanford Psychotherapy' beneath the circle.

 I see therapy as a collaborative process, and my aim is to create a space where you can express yourself freely, and be heard.
 Where we work together to better understand your past and present, to untangle disruptive thoughts or behaviours, and to help you heal for a future with more possibility.

 My practice is neurodiversity-affirming, and if you have a mental health diagnosis, I am interested in what it means for you.
+As a white person, I aim to be as anti-racist as possible.

 Relational - extensive research has shown that the quality of the therapeutic relationship is the best vehicle for change, and so I prioritise creating a warm, accepting environment and robust alliance between us.